-Where to Find Serenity: Deck 18 on MSC Cruises' Fantasia-class ships (Fantasia, Divina, Preziosa and Splendida); Seaside also has its own adults-only sun deck
+Where to Find Serenity: Deck 18 on MSC Cruises' Fantasia-class ships (Fantasia, Divina, Preziosa and Splendida); Seaside and Seaview also have their own adults-only sun decks.

 Pampering Elements: While officially "adults preferred" (since kids are technically allowed to be there), the Top 18 area does skew toward an adult clientele, with its dedicated spa services, bar menus and complimentary fruit skewers.
 Enjoy express 20-minute reflexology and facial treatments or massages, available from the Solarium's private massage chairs.
 Then, head to the Tiki bar for a smoothie or a frozen cocktail.
 A private entrance and chilled towels upon arrival set the mood for sunning and seclusion.
 Watch the sunset from one of two private hot tubs in the area.

 On Divina, there's also the free-to-use, adults-only, lounge chair-fringed infinity pool on Deck 15 aft, where passengers can order signature cocktails from the Disaronno Bar, have a dip in the whirlpool or sign up for an industry-first AquaCycling class.
-Meanwhile, MSC Seaside touts a glamorous, 16-and-over South Beach pool and sun deck, tucked away at the back of the ship on Deck 7.
+Meanwhile, MSC Seaside touts a glamourous, 16-and-older South Beach pool and sun deck (dubbed Sunset Beach pool and sun deck on Seaview), tucked away at the back of the ship on Deck 7.
 Although there are no hot tubs on the South Beach sun deck, loungers do have access to a bar as well as a gelateria and creperie for ice cream, waffles and crepes.